The Mental Health Impact Of Deportation On Families

 For those who have not gone through it, it may be challenging to understand the difficult choices that many immigrant families face.
 In 1996, Congress passed the Illegal Immigration Reform and Immigrant Responsibility Act, which increased immigration enforcement and placed strong penalties on undocumented immigrants.
 For example, the act stipulated that individuals who stayed in the United States without permission for 180 days (but fewer than 365 days) had to remain outside the country for a minimum of three years unless they received a pardon.
 The penalty for staying in the country for more than 365 days was even greater, imposing that individuals must remain out of the country for ten years.

-These penalties mean that unauthorized immigrants often face a difficult decision: either leave the country and their family, which could also lead to job loss, or stay in the country to support their family.
+These penalties mean that illegal immigrants often face a difficult decision: either leave the country and their family, which could also lead to job loss, or stay in the country to support their family.

 While some people may assume that immigration laws mainly affect Mexican-origin families due to harmful stereotypes and misconceptions, the United States is home to immigrants from all over the world, many of whom come from other continents.
 Regardless of a person’s home country, immigrants often face a dilemma that has a significant impact on their mental health, as well as that of their loved ones.